• Skip to primary navigation

 A jar full of grain free granola on a baking sheet covered in granola.

-Is this grain free granola recipe Whole30 compliant?
+Is this granola recipe Whole30 compliant?

 Technically no. While all the ingredients on their own are Whole30 compliant, the Whole30 program recommends that you avoid eating foods like baked goods and granola while on the program.
 However, my own rule of thumb is to always listen to your body and do what's best for you!